ibm-cloud-docs/watsonxdata/ikc_integration.md

 - A working {{site.data.keyword.lakehouse_short}} environment.
 - A working IBM Knowledge Catalog (IKC) environment.
 - IBM Knowledge Catalog and {{site.data.keyword.lakehouse_short}} are configured with [service-to-service authorization](watsonxdata?topic=watsonxdata-s2s_auth) in {{site.data.keyword.Bluemix_notm}}.
+* You can only integrate with one of the following policy engines starting with watsonx.data version 2.1.
+   * Apache Ranger
+   * IBM Knowledge Catalog

 Both {{site.data.keyword.lakehouse_short}} and IKC must be present in the {{site.data.keyword.Bluemix_notm}} environment.
 You can define IKC governance policies for Presto (C++), and Presto (Java) engines.
 {: note}